vipin12117/Professi/wp-content/plugins/edd-wish-lists/readme.txt

 If you have made modifications to the wish-list-view.php template, make sure edd_wl_wish_list_item_purchase() is renamed to edd_wl_item_purchase()

+= 1.0.6 =
+* Fix: Compatibility with EDD v1.9.9
+* Fix: Modified a redirect action so it doesn't conflict with other plugin redirects
+* Fix: Added a default value for the $id in the edd_wl_the_title() function.

 = 1.0.5 =
 * Fix: shortcodes weren't showing on page templates when Wish Lists plugin was active